quang-le/filrouge-0-guerilla/README.md

     1. The client

         1. Presentation
         CTV Medias is a belgian non-profit active in media education.
 They offer trainings and workshops aimed at improving people's digital media skills and their critical skills.
 Basically, they want to support people in becoming digitally literate, active, critical citizens.
 CTV Medias works with young and elderly people, as well as people with disabilities.
-They organize their own trainings and workshops but also work on demand.

-        They are recognized as a permanent education (Education Permanente) by the Fédération Wallonie Bruxelles, which means they receive public funding and their action has to meet certain strict criteria.
+They organize their own trainings and workshops but also work on demand.They are recognized as a permanent education (Education Permanente) by the Fédération Wallonie Bruxelles, which means they receive public funding and their action has to meet certain strict criteria.

         2. Digital presence
         For the exercise, I was notified they had a presence on [Guide Social](https://www.guidesocial.be/ctv/), which is a platform for Belgian non-profits active in the social sector.